evparth/64-bit-DES/README.md

-For more information check the readme.png where you can find block diagrams of the project.
+For more information check the readme.png, where you can find block diagrams of the project.

-This implementation was made by me for the course VLSI 3 at Electrical and Computer Engineer of the University of Patras.
+This implementation was for the course VLSI 3 at Electrical and Computer Engineer department of the University of Patras.